sci2zero/TeslaSCItoolkit/README.md

 After specifying your configuration choices, merge can then by run with:

-`tesci similarity merge --first-src PATH --second-src PATH --dest DIR`
+`tesci similarity merge --src PATH --src PATH --dest DIR`

-where PATH and DIR refer to relative filesystem paths and directories.
+where PATH and DIR refer to relative or absolute filesystem paths and directories.

 ## Citing `tesci`